-SBA financing can be a great solution if you need an assisted living facility loan as they can be used for the refinance, acquisition, expansion or construction of licensed Senior Care and Assisted Living facilities.
+SBA financing can be a great solution if you need an assisted living facility loan as the loans can be used for the refinance, acquisition, expansion or construction of licensed Senior Care and Assisted Living facilities.

-SBA loans are offered for both large or small facilities and 100% financing is available up to at least $5 million for experienced borrowers.
+SBA loans are offered for both large or small facilities and 100% financing is available up to at least $5 million for experienced borrowers/owners.

 The SBA 504 program can only be used to finance real estate and FF&E, but allows transactions as high as approx $20 million.